ropitz/dataarc-demo/docs/add-new-dataset.rst

 2. Creator - Creator
 3. Description - Both Short and Long Description fields combined
 4. Publisher - Publisher
 5. Contributor(s) - Contributor(s)
 6. Created - Start Date or Date Range if provided
 7. DCMI Type - Type
 8. Format - Format
 9. Language - Language
 10. Relation - Relation
+11. Subject(s) - Fill in each linked title with your selection.
+Archaeological Objects - Subject List 1; Archaeological Sciences: Subject List 2; Events: Subject List 3; Historic Characterization: Subject List 4.
-11. Extent, spatial -  Spatial Coverage
+12. Extent, spatial -  Spatial Coverage
-12. Extent, temporal -  Temporal Coverage
+13. Extent, temporal -  Temporal Coverage

 Below the project metadata, you will add the fields level metadata.
 To add the data in tabular format, use the pipe symbol (|) to separate cells.
 More details are provided in the template form.